-Macadamia Crusted Mahi Mahi is crispy, pan seared mahi mahi topped with a flavorful mango avocado salsa!
+Macadamia Crusted Mahi Mahi is tender, flaky pan seared mahi mahi topped with a flavorful mango avocado salsa!

 I’m not the kind of person that follows food trends or fad diets.
-Maybe you’ve gathered that about me since I’m typically behind in food trends, always miss the national food holidays (why are they a thing anyway??), and you don’t see a whole slew of paleo or Whole30 recipes here.
+Maybe you’ve gathered that about me since I’m typically behind in food trends, always miss the national food holidays, and you don’t see a whole slew of paleo or Whole30 recipes here.

 In case you’re wondering, I’m always behind on fashion trends too. 🙂